slipstream/SlipStreamDocumentation/docs/advanced_tutorial/cloud-technology.rst

 Deployment Models
 ~~~~~~~~~~~~~~~~~

-The "deployment model" answers the question: **Who will be using the
+The "deployment model" answers the question: **Who uses the cloud
-cloud infrastructure?** NIST defines three deployment models:
+infrastructure?** NIST defines three deployment models:

 - Private
     These are infrastructures in which the computing resources are
-    co-located with the primary users of the infrastructure.
-The users
+    co-located with its primary users.
+The users (or their institute)
-    typically pay for the computing resources directly and run them as
+    buy the computing resources directly and run them as a cloud for
-    a cloud for their own purposes.
+    their own purposes.

 - Community
-    These are infrastructures run for a group of collaborating
+    These are infrastructures run by and for a group of collaborating
     institutes with similar aims.
-The users usually pay for some
+The users usually buy some fraction
-    fraction of the resources in the cloud and share those resources
+    of the computing resources and share those resources with others
-    with others in the community.
-Allocation of resources between
+    in the community.
+Allocation of resources between people is
-    people is usually done via "horse trading."
+    usually done via "horse trading."

 - Public
-    This is an infrastructure in which the resources are offered to
+    Cloud infrastructures that offer their resources to the general
-    the general public.
-The customers pay for the resources directly
+    public.
+The customers pay for use of the computing resources
-    usually via a credit card.
-The computing resources are housed in
+    directly (usually via a credit card).
+The computing resources are
-    data centers controlled by the owner of the cloud, not by the
+    housed in data centers controlled by the owner of the cloud, not
-    customer.
+    by the customer or the customer's institute.

 NIST actually defines a fourth deployment model, **Hybrid Cloud**, which
 is really just a mix of the other deployment models.
 This usually comes
 up in the context of "cloud bursting", where remote cloud resources
 (public clouds) are used when a local cloud resource (private cloud)
 becomes saturated.